dldinternet/editabletuple/README.md

         ...
     ValueError: color value must be 0-255, got -65

-These examples—and some others—are in the module's function's docstrings.
+These examples—and several some others—are in the module's function's docstrings.

 **License: GPLv3**